dimanikulin/dimanikulin/incubator/DAGExistingSolutions.md

 As a result, it generates comprehensive software architecture diagrams, encompassing deployment, logical, and flow views.

 ### Main features
-- it helps to check if architecture rules and standards are applied;
+- Facilitates checking if architecture rules and standards are applied
-- it helps to identify any structural or behavioral changes.
+- Aids in identifying any structural or behavioral changes
-- it scans the code and document at the initial or scheduled stage.
+- Conducts code and document scans during the initial or scheduled stages
-- it determines the new API in the application;
+- Determines new APIs in the application
-- it is able to find new data flows;
+- Capable of finding new data flows
-- it detects new connections;
+- Detects new connections
-- it provides the prioritized list of risks once change occurred;
+- Provides a prioritized list of risks once changes occur

 <img src="./DAGExistingSolutions1.png" alt="DAGExistingSolution" />